sarkariresultcoms/sarkariresult/wp-content/plugins/seo-by-rank-math/readme.txt

 Even if you have multiple employees managing your website, you can precisely control what each of them has access to in Rank Math with its role manager.

 * **Multisite Ready**
-Whether you run a single WordPress website or an entire network of sites – we are ready for you.
+Whether you run a single WordPress website or an entire network of sites &ndash; we are ready for you.
 Rank Math fully supports the WordPress Multiuser project (WPMU).

 * **It has lightweight code compared to slow-loading in other SEO plugins.**
 Even with significantly more features than other plugins, Rank Math loads amazingly fast and keeps your website fast.

 ### Why is Rank Math such a game-changer? ###

-* **Auto Configuration** — All you have to do is set a few options, and Rank Math will configure itself ideally for your website.
+* **Auto Configuration** &mdash; All you have to do is set a few options, and Rank Math will configure itself ideally for your website.

-* **Super Fast SEO Plugin** — Even after packing so many features, Rank Math has a negligible load on your server, thus making it one of the fastest SEO plugins for WordPress.
+* **Super Fast SEO Plugin** &mdash; Even after packing so many features, Rank Math has a negligible load on your server, thus making it one of the fastest SEO plugins for WordPress.

-* **Automatic Keyword Suggestions from Google** — Get keyword suggestions from Google as you start typing letters in the focus keyword field of Rank Math.
+* **Automatic Keyword Suggestions from Google** &mdash; Get keyword suggestions from Google as you start typing letters in the focus keyword field of Rank Math.

-* **New SEO Analyzer** — Rank Math's built-in SEO analysis will give you SEO recommendations that you'd typically spend hundreds of dollars to get.
+* **New SEO Analyzer** &mdash; Rank Math's built-in SEO analysis will give you SEO recommendations that you'd typically spend hundreds of dollars to get.

-* **[Elementor SEO](https://rankmath.com/blog/elementor-seo/)** – Deep integration with the Elementor Page builder.
-Now, you don’t need to go back and forth between tabs to configure your page’s SEO.
+* **[Elementor SEO](https://rankmath.com/blog/elementor-seo/)** &ndash; Deep integration with the Elementor Page builder.
+Now, you don&rsquo;t need to go back and forth between tabs to configure your page&rsquo;s SEO.
 Everything related to SEO for Elementor can be configured in the visual editor.

-* **[Divi SEO](https://rankmath.com/blog/divi-seo/)** – One-of-a-kind integration with the Divi Page Builder and theme.
+* **[Divi SEO](https://rankmath.com/blog/divi-seo/)** &ndash; One-of-a-kind integration with the Divi Page Builder and theme.
 Handle everything related to SEO from the page editor screen without jumping back to the default editor.
 This helps you optimize your website for SEO in real-time.

-* **Page Builder SEO** – The Rank Math plugin's content analysis works perfectly with popular page builders and themes like Oxygen Builder, WPBakery, Avada, Astra, Kadence, Themify, Beaver Builder, Page Builder Framework, Schema theme, Flothemes, OceanWP, etc.
+* **Page Builder SEO** &ndash; The Rank Math plugin's content analysis works perfectly with popular page builders and themes like Oxygen Builder, WPBakery, Avada, Astra, Kadence, Themify, Beaver Builder, Page Builder Framework, Schema theme, Flothemes, OceanWP, etc.

-* **Image SEO** – With Rank Math's perfect solution to add ALT & Title tags on the fly, to optimize images, showing inside the content, and that too for FREE, there is no reason to choose any other SEO solution that does not provide all the essential SEO features.
+* **Image SEO** &ndash; With Rank Math's perfect solution to add ALT &amp; Title tags on the fly, to optimize images, showing inside the content, and that too for FREE, there is no reason to choose any other SEO solution that does not provide all the essential SEO features.

-* **[WooCommerce SEO](https://rankmath.com/blog/woocommerce-seo/)** – Optimizing your store products is easier with Rank Math.
+* **[WooCommerce SEO](https://rankmath.com/blog/woocommerce-seo/)** &ndash; Optimizing your store products is easier with Rank Math.
 SEO Meta tags and Schema are automatically added but can be customized with total control.
 Rank Math has the most advanced SEO for WooCommerce.

-* **Google AMP SEO** – Accelerated Mobile Pages must be prepared for search engines.
+* **Google AMP SEO** &ndash; Accelerated Mobile Pages must be prepared for search engines.
 What better way to do that than letting Rank Math use your regular SEO details and optimizing AMPs based on that data?

-* **bbPress & BuddyPress SEO** – User-generated content in bbPress/BuddyPress is optimized correctly, and Rank Math handles all the necessary SEO aspects.
-Q&A Schema is added to bbPress topics along with other essential meta tags.
+* **bbPress &amp; BuddyPress SEO** &ndash; User-generated content in bbPress/BuddyPress is optimized correctly, and Rank Math handles all the necessary SEO aspects.
+Q&amp;A Schema is added to bbPress topics along with other essential meta tags.

-* **Quick Edit SEO Details** – Go through many posts/pages quickly by ensuring they are optimized for search engines.
+* **Quick Edit SEO Details** &ndash; Go through many posts/pages quickly by ensuring they are optimized for search engines.
 Quickly edit multiple SEO fields at once using Rank Math.

-* **[Instant Indexing for Google](https://rankmath.com/blog/google-indexing-api/)** – Instantly getting indexed by Google used to be reserved for huge brands and large websites.
+* **[Instant Indexing for Google](https://rankmath.com/blog/google-indexing-api/)** &ndash; Instantly getting indexed by Google used to be reserved for huge brands and large websites.
 Not anymore.
-Just about anyone can take advantage of Google’s Instant Indexing feature using Rank Math.
+Just about anyone can take advantage of Google&rsquo;s Instant Indexing feature using Rank Math.

-* **Translation Plugins Support** — Rank Math works flawlessly with the top translation plugins like WPML, TranslatePress, Weglot, Polylang (not entirely compatible yet), etc., making it a perfect companion.
+* **Translation Plugins Support** &mdash; Rank Math works flawlessly with the top translation plugins like WPML, TranslatePress, Weglot, Polylang (not entirely compatible yet), etc., making it a perfect companion.

-* **XML Sitemap** – The Rank Math plugin comes with a fast-loading Sitemap feature that works with different post types, including custom ones, and provides deep control.
-One can also generate a Locations KML file via a filter for Local Sitemap, & a WooCommerce Sitemap.
+* **XML Sitemap** &ndash; The Rank Math plugin comes with a fast-loading Sitemap feature that works with different post types, including custom ones, and provides deep control.
+One can also generate a Locations KML file via a filter for Local Sitemap, &amp; a WooCommerce Sitemap.

-* **1-Click Import From Yoast** — With a single click of your mouse, Rank Math can import all your settings from Yoast SEO & Yoast SEO Premium to itself.
+* **1-Click Import From Yoast** &mdash; With a single click of your mouse, Rank Math can import all your settings from Yoast SEO &amp; Yoast SEO Premium to itself.
 The transfer is instant, and you don't lose any SERP rankings as a result.

-* **1-Click Import From AIO SEO** — Rank Math can also import all your settings from AIO SEO & All in One SEO Pack Pro in a single click.
+* **1-Click Import From AIO SEO** &mdash; Rank Math can also import all your settings from AIO SEO &amp; All in One SEO Pack Pro in a single click.
 The transfer is instant, and you don't lose any SERP rankings as a result.

-* **1-Click Import From All in One Schema, SEOPress, and Redirection** —Rank Math allows seamless migration of settings from plugins like All In One Schema Rich Snippets, SEOPress (including Pro), and Redirection with just a single click, ensuring no loss of rankings or data during the transfer.
+* **1-Click Import From All in One Schema, SEOPress, and Redirection** &mdash;Rank Math allows seamless migration of settings from plugins like All In One Schema Rich Snippets, SEOPress (including Pro), and Redirection with just a single click, ensuring no loss of rankings or data during the transfer.

 ### Who Can Benefit From Rank Math? ###

 #### Rank Math Plugin is perfect for: ####
-✔ Bloggers
+&acirc;&#156;&#148; Bloggers
-✔ eCommerce Store Owners
+&acirc;&#156;&#148; eCommerce Store Owners &acirc;&#156;&#148; Niche Sites
-✔ Niche Sites
-✔ Businesses
+&acirc;&#156;&#148; Businesses
-✔ Local Businesses
+&acirc;&#156;&#148; Local Businesses
-✔ Startups
+&acirc;&#156;&#148; Startups
-✔ The Real Estate
-✔ Artists & Photographers
-✔ The Solution Offerer
+&acirc;&#156;&#148; The Real Estate &acirc;&#156;&#148; Artists &amp; Photographers &acirc;&#156;&#148; The Solution Offerer &acirc;&#156;&#148; Directories
-✔ Directories
-✔ Vloggers (Video Bloggers)
-✔ Or any WordPress Website
+&acirc;&#156;&#148; Vloggers (Video Bloggers) &acirc;&#156;&#148; Or any WordPress Website

-### Take a sneak peek into Rank Math’s features ###
+### Take a sneak peek into Rank Math&rsquo;s features ###

 #### Detailed Setup Tutorial ####
 [youtube https://www.youtube.com/watch?v=cQLvCBVev3I]